pusher/k8s-spot-rescheduler/README.md

 For example, it could also be used to allow controller nodes to take up slack while new nodes are being scaled up, and then rescheduling those pods when the new capacity becomes available, thus reducing the load on the controllers once again.

+This project was inspired by the [Critical Pod Rescheduler](https://github.com/kubernetes/contrib/tree/master/rescheduler) and takes large portions of code from both this repo and the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)).

 ## Scope
 ### Does
 * Look for Pods on on-demand instances